 Speaking of public records, most counties in the U.S. now have property tax information online.
 Since property tax is based on a home’s value, it’s a good tool to research before selling your house.
 It lets you know what your county or municipal government sees as your home’s value.

 Publicrecords.netronline.com can help you navigate to yours.
-There’s a public records online directory right on the home page, but finding property tax information can be a little tricky.
+There’s a public record online directory right on the home page, but finding property tax information can be a little tricky.

 Begin by selecting the state you’re interested in on the map found on the home page.
 Then, select the county your property is located.